Superannuation no longer sacred

 Perception and reality

 The only certainty in life – death and taxes won’t change anytime soon.
 But whilst we are on the subject of the latter, the Financial Services Minister Bill Shorten’s announcement on 27th April 2012 that the superannuation tax is changing effective July 1st 2012 for people earning $300,000 may be just the start of the government tinkering more with super going forward.
 That is a serious concern and I’ll explain why shortly.
 Back to the actual policy initiative announced yesterday.
 Basically it increases the contributions tax for people earning over $300,000 from 15% to 30% – that’s it.
 It will generate around $1 billion dollars of revenue so it’s not insignificant from a budget perspective.
 On the face of it this doesn’t sound too insidious.
 After all, many people would argue that if you are earning more than $300,000 you probably aren’t as concerned about paying an extra 15% tax on your superannuation concessional contributions anyway, right?
 Well the first argument is hard to dispute.
 As indicated by the government, the change impacts only 1.2% of the population in Australia.
 Unfortunately, the unintended consequence may be the fact many Australians lose trust in the super system.
 The only losers from this are the public, which is disappointing.
 Too many changes means the community may become reluctant to utilise super properly and consequently fail to extract the full benefits.
 The community simply doesn’t understand superannuation properly, and many people can’t differentiate between a policy change on the periphery (i.e. this one), and a policy change that will affect them.
 Let’s face it, super is complex.
 Unless you have completed a specialist super course, or say a Diploma of Financial Planning most people are oblivious to the huge benefits it can provide.
+We can no longer take enrolments on our Diploma of Financial Planning, but we have opened up enrolments to our brand new course that covers all RG146 knowledge areas, the Advanced Diploma of Paraplanning.

 Getting the right advice